 Playa Larga, part of the nature reserve, offers gorgeous views of the city and bay, overlooking the Beagle Channel.
-You can explore the forest hiking trails, gaze at glaciers, or enjoy a picnic in a picturesque setting.
+You can explore the forest hiking trails, enjoy a picnic in a picturesque setting, or gaze at some of the best glaciers in South America.
 This beach excursion is the perfect daytime adventure.

 Playa El Doradillo, Argentina